Hyperbolic tessellations and generators of K_3 for imaginary quadratic fields: The proof of Theorem

-The fact that $ \bgeo $ is independent of the subdivision~\eqref{subdiv}, and of the choice of representatives in $ \Sigma_3^* $ also follows directly from the equality in Corollary \ref{gammageozeta}(i) and the injectivity assertions in Corollary \ref{Bcor}.
+The fact that $ \bgeo $ is independent of the subdivision~\eqref{subdiv}, and of the choice of representatives in $ \Sigma_3^* $ also follows directly from the equality in Corollary \ref{gammageozeta}(i) and the injectivity assertions in Corollary \ref{Bcor}, once it is known that $ \bgeo $ is in $ \BB k {} $.

-To prove Theorem \ref{mthm} it is therefore sufficient to prove the existence of elements $ \b_\Q $ and $ \tilde \b_\Q $ in the stated groups such that the sums $ \bgeo $ and $ \tbgeo $ belong to $ \BB k {} $ and to do this we shall use the tessellation.
+Hence to prove Theorem \ref{mthm}, it suffices to prove the existence of $ \b_\Q $ and $ \tilde \b_\Q $ in the stated groups such that the sums $ \bgeo $ and $ \tbgeo $ belong to $ \BB k {} $, and to do this we shall use the tessellation.